 In the forex markets, liquidity means that there is a sufficient number of buyers and sellers trading at the current prices to efficiently make one’s trade.
 Major currencies are mostly liquid.
 This liquidity is not available to all brokers and is not the same for all currency pairs.
 Broker liquidity affects traders.
 Well-known and well-capitalized brokers are usually devoid of liquidity risk.

 Leverage is a big risk magnifier.
 The idea of using huge sums of the broker’s money rather than your own is very inviting.
 One of the biggest benefits of the forex markets is the availability of this high leverage, which, of course, works in two ways.
 Returns could either be doubled or accounts could get wiped out very quickly.
 Hence, the best rule is to be as conservative as possible.
 Smaller lot sizes encourage more flexibility and help keep emotions out of the game when managing risk.

 Tracking Risk Exposure

 The correlation between forex trades are a good way of measuring and managing risk exposure.
 The correlation shows how changes in a currency affect another currency.
 Correlated currencies usually follow common trends.
 Risk is always driven by margin, so trading in pairs that don’t have significant positive or negative correlations is a good idea.
 Currency correlations are more important when it comes to forex scalping.
-When one must maximise gains in a short period of time, it is important not to trap the margins in the opposite correlated currencies.
+When one must maximize gains in a short period of time, it is important not to trap the margins in the opposite correlated currencies.